Powerball October 27 Winning Numbers: See If You Won The $750 Million Prize

 The jackpot for Saturday’s drawing rose to $750 million thanks to a losing streak that stretches all the way back to the summer.
 The prize is now among the largest in lottery history, eclipsed only by the previous two Mega Millions drawing and a series of January 2016 Powerball drawings worth $1 billion and $1.5 billion (the October 27 winning Powerball numbers can be found below).

-As the ABC 7 Chicago reported, the multi-state lottery had seven second-tier winners in Wednesday’s drawing, with lucky ticket-holders in Arizona, Florida, Kentucky, New York, New Jersey, Oregon, and Wisconsin taking home $1 million for matching five numbers.
+As ABC 7 Chicago reported, the multi-state lottery had seven second-tier winners in Wednesday’s drawing, with lucky ticket-holders in Arizona, Florida, Kentucky, New York, New Jersey, Oregon, and Wisconsin taking home $1 million for matching five numbers.

 If there is someone who matches all five Powerball numbers plus the Powerball on Saturday, they will be able to take home a cash option of $428.6 million.
-The odds are a little better for Powerball than the counterpart Mega Millions — players have a 1 in 292 million chance of winning Powerball compared to 1 in 302 million for Mega Millions.
+The odds are a little better for Powerball than the counterpart Mega Millions — players have a 1 in 292 million chance of winning Powerball compared to a 1 in 302 million chance for Mega Millions.

 As CNN noted, Saturday’s $750 million Powerball drawing represents an almost unfathomable amount of money — a skyscraper’s worth, to be exact.